arodos-tech/alp-harvest/content/seaFood/product-6.md

   - para: Iodine for regulating thyroid, healthy fats, calcium, vitamins A, D, B and  B12 that rejuvenate the nervous system, as well as improve eyesight, skin and hair,- pomfrets are a rich treasure trove of health.

-  - para: So get the benefits of Alp Harvest pomfrets right away, visit our site.
+  - para: So get the benefits of Alp Harvest pomfrets right away, visit our store.

 varieties:
   - name: Small 1 kg